Sensex tanks 362 pts; Yes Bank crashes 22 pc | Devdiscourse

 Analysts said caution prevails among investors amid a deepening crisis at Punjab and Maharashtra Co-operative Bank (PMC) and fraud allegations against companies like Indiabulls Housing Finance Ltd (IHFL).
 The Mumbai Police on Monday filed a case against the former bank management and promoters of HDIL in the Punjab and Maharashtra Cooperative (PMC) Bank case and said a special investigation team will be probing the case.

-IHFL shares dropped over 7 per cent in intra-day trade before making a late-recovery.
+Continuing their fall, IHFL shares dropped another 7.05 per cent to close at Rs 237.50 apiece.
 On the currency front, the rupee dropped 22 paise to 71.09 against the US dollar (intra-day).

 Global crude benchmark Brent Futures rose 0.51 per cent to USD 59.55 a barrel.
 The country's manufacturing sector activity in September remained unchanged amid subdued demand conditions both domestically as well as externally, a monthly survey said on Tuesday.